MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

    > [!NOTE]
    > This option will be available only if **Enable custom filters** is set to **Yes**.

-3. Customize the filter according to your needs by selecting or deselecting the values displayed and then turn on the **Set as a preselected filter** toggle if you want the filter shown to the agent by default.
+3. Customize the filter according to your needs by selecting or deselecting the values displayed and then turn on the **Set as a preselected filter** toggle if you want the filter to be shown to the agent by default.
 4. Select **Save**.